Bi-continuous semigroups for flows on infinite networks: Transport problems in (in)finite metric graphs

-\begin{remark} {Let us stress here that, given a strongly continuous semigroup, its adjoint semigroup on the dual space is not necessarily strongly continuous.
-Indeed, the translation semigroup is not strongly continuous in the sup-norm of the $\L^{\infty}$-space and the largest subspace where it is strongly continuous is $\mathrm {C_{ub}}$, the space of all bounded, uniformly continuous functions (the so-called \emph{sun dual}, see \cite[Sec.~II.2.5]{EN}).
-Since we are interested in the solutions taking place in $X=\L^{\infty}\left(\left[0,1\right],\ell^1\right)$, the classical theory on adjoint semigroups does not apply.
-The above result, however, shows that the theory of bi-continuous semigroups is appropriate here.} \end{remark}

-We now use the formula for the semigroup which was derived by Dorn \cite{Dorn2008} and show that it yields a bi-continuous semigroup on $L^{\infty}\left(\left[0,1\right],\ell^1\right)$.
+on $X$ is equivalent to the flow problem \eqref{eqn:F} in case when all the velocities equal 1.
+This problem was considered by Dorn \cite{Dorn2008} on the state space $\L^1\left(\left[0,1\right],\ell^1\right)$ where an explicit formula for the solution semigroup in terms of a shift and matrix $\mathbb{B}$ was derived. {We will use this formula and} show that it yields a bi-continuous semigroup on $L^{\infty}\left(\left[0,1\right],\ell^1\right)$.
 For that we have to check all the assertions from Definition \ref{def:bicontdef} which we do in several steps.

 \begin{lemma} The semigroup $(T(t))_{t\geq0}$ on $X=L^{\infty}\left(\left[0,1\right],\ell^1\right)$, defined by

 is strongly continuous with respect to the weak$^*$-topology. \end{lemma}

 \begin{proof} The semigroup property is easy to verify.
 Observe that for any $f\in X$, $g\in\L^1\left(\left[0,1\right],\c_0\right)$, and $t\in\left(0,1\right]$ we have